-x numeric matrix $(A^{n \times f}$ with n cells, and f low-dimensional projections of the original single cell RNA-seq dataset) cs vector, cluster IDs В integer, number of bootstrap iterations to perform in order to generate bubble- tree.
-If B=0, cluster centroids are used to compute inter-cluster distances and N_eff is ignored, i.e. all cells are used to compute centroids.
-N_eff integer, number of cells to draw randomly from each cluster when computing inter-cluster distances.
-Maximum available number of cells are used for clusters that contain lower number of cells than N_eff hclust_distanc e distance measure to be used: euclidean (default) or manhattan, see documenta- tion of stats::dist hclust_method the agglomeration method to be used, default = average.
+х numeric matrix $(A^{n \times f}$ with n cells, and f low-dimensional projections of the original single cell RNA-seq dataset) CS vector, cluster IDs В integer, number of bootstrap iterations to perform in order to generate bubbletree N_eff integer, number of cells to draw randomly from each cluster when computing inter-cluster distances hclust_distance e distance measure to be used: euclidean (default) or manhattan, see documenta- tion of stats::dist hclust_method agglomeration method to be used, default = average.
 See documentation of stats::hclust cores integer, number of PC cores for parallel execution round_digits integer, number of decimal places to keep when showing the relative frequency of cells in each bubble show_simple_count logical, if show_simple_count=T, cell counts in each bubble will be divided by 1,000 to improve readability.
-This is only useful for samples that are composed of millions of cells. verbose logical, progress messages get_k, get_r, get_bubbletree_kmeans, get_bubbletree_graph, get_gini, get_gini_k, get_num_tiles, get_num_violins, get_cat_tiles, d_500
+This is only useful for samples that are composed of millions of cells. verbose logical, progress messages

-This function is similar to get_bubbletree_kmeans and get_bubbletree_graph.
-It skips the clustering step.
-See documentation of get_bubbletree_kmeans and get_bubbletree_graph.
+This function is similar to get\bubbletree\kmeans and get\bubbletree\graph but skips the clustering step.
+See the documentation of the respective functions.